lamnhan066/language_helper/README.md

 Multi-language app tool with an efficient generator and a custom GPT-4 translator for easy localization.

+I'm not a big fan of the '.arb' format or using short variables to store text in app development.
+It can be a bit tricky to control the length of the text when working with these methods.
+That's why I came up with a handy package that makes it easier to use real text during development and even simplify localization based on text.
+I hope you find it useful!

 ## Features

 - Easy to control the language translations in your application.
 Automatically uses the current device locale upon first open, if possible.